Jose Canseco: Final seasons (1999–2001)

-Despite missing around 350 games since 1990, mostly due to injuries, by the end of 1999 Canseco had a total of 303 home runs in 1,145 games, which placed him eighth in the majors during the 1990s.
+Despite missing around 350 games since 1990, mostly due to injuries, by the end of 1999, Canseco had a total of 303 home runs in 1,145 games, which placed him eighth in the majors during the 1990s.
+In 5 seasons during the 90's, he was in the Top-10 list for home run hitters in the American League.

 In February 2000, before the start of spring training for the following MLB season, Canseco played in the MLBPA-organized Big League Challenge home run derby in Las Vegas at Cashman Field.
 He competed against a field of 12 that included notable sluggers such as Mark McGwire, Barry Bonds, Sammy Sosa, and Mike Piazza.
 Canseco won the tournament, defeating Rafael Palmeiro in the final.

 The Devil Rays re-signed Canseco for the 2000 season on a $3-million contract.
 The Devil Rays traded for third baseman Vinny Castilla and signed Greg Vaughn as a free agent to complement Fred McGriff and Canseco in the lineup.
 However, injuries caused the Tampa Bay front office to disband the quartet after the trade deadline.
 The first half of the season was one of the most difficult in Canseco's career.
-Bothered by a foot injury, he missed 41 of the team's 85 games up to the All-Star break.
+Bothered by a foot injury, he was put on the 15-day disabled list on May 25th and he ended up missing 41 of the team's 85 games up to the All-Star break.
 Canseco ended his Tampa Bay tenure on August 7 when he was claimed off waivers by the New York Yankees.
-In one and a half seasons with the Devil Rays, Canseco had a slash line of .272/.373/.525 with 43 home runs, 33 doubles, 125 runs batted in, and 176 hits on 174 games.
-At the time of the waivers claim, Canseco's 440 career home runs were the most ever for any player acquired by the Yankees.
+In one and a half seasons with the Devil Rays, Canseco had a slash line of .272/.373/.525 with 43 home runs, 33 doubles, 125 runs batted in, 77 extra base hits for a total of 176 hits on 174 games.
+At the time of the waivers' claim, Canseco's 440 career home runs were the most ever for any player acquired by the Yankees.
 The move to the Yankees caught many, including Yankees manager Joe Torre, off guard, as the Yankees had other players at the time who fulfilled similar roles, such as Dave Justice and Glenallen Hill.
 Yankees General Manager Brian Cashman made the claim to prevent the Athletics, Red Sox, and Blue Jays, who were in a close race with the Yankees, from acquiring Canseco.